 A popular commuter city about 30 minutes outside of ATL, Marietta boasts a high quality of life thanks to its picturesque historic city center, great schools (including STEM, IB, and several college campuses), and lively outdoor social scene.
 The local hospital is the city’s largest employer, followed by the world’s largest zipper manufacturer, YYZ.

 A quick zip from Atlanta proper, residents and businesses in Smyrna can enjoy being on the razor’s edge of big city living and operations but at a lower price point.
 Smyrna is where you’ll find IBM’s software office, a healthy collection of pharmaceutical companies, and the manufacturing and distribution locations for several different companies.
 Plus, it has a good school system (a selling point for employees who may be relocating with family).

 You’ll find some of the Atlanta Metro Area’s most affluent neighborhoods in the city’s northeastern suburb of Brookhaven.
-Large corporations and small businesses alike are drawn to this northeastern suburb with a thriving economy.
+Startups and enterprise businesses alike are drawn to this northeastern suburb with a thriving economy.
 However, it’s not too old and stuffy thanks to the strong student population brought in by Brookhaven’s two universities, Oglethorpe University and Brown Mackie College Atlanta.

 In 2015, Forbes slated Sandy Springs as the number 10 best city for Millennials.
 A steady string of ongoing construction projects around town have also made it on one of the fast-growing cities in the country.
 The city has drawn big brands such as Rubbermaid, UPS, and BCD Travel.
 It’s also very conveniently connected to Atlanta and the airport via a short drive or MARTA stop.